libgraviton/graviton/app/Resources/doc/DEPLOY.md

 # Deploying

-Graviton supports Cloudfoundry out of the box.
+Graviton supports Cloudfoundry and Docker out of the box.

+## Cloudfoundry

 You need to define a mongodb service before pushing.
 Check ``manifest.yml`` for it's name and redefine as needed.